Norma Howard: Early career

 Howard's husband David insisted they visit an art supply store in another town to buy her better paints and paper to use.
 David also pushed Howard to enter her work in the annual Red Earth art market in Oklahoma City.
 She had just missed the deadline in 1995 to enter her work as a new artist but was allowed her to submit her request late.
 As Howard sat among the other artists and their works, she noticed her art was very different from most others.
 It seemed everything was Southwestern or Plains art.
 She listened as third place was announced, then second place, and she thought she had lost.
 When the announcer called "Norma Howard" for first place, she sat stunned, head down.
 That morning she had sold every painting in her booth.
 At Red Earth 1996, Howard won again.

 After encouragement from Paul Rainbird, of the Southwestern Association for Indian Arts, Howard exhibited at the 1997 Santa Fe Indian Market and every year since.
 In 1998 she received a prestigious Santa Fe Market fellowship.
 She used it to travel to Mississippi to visit ancestral places of the Choctaws.
 Those swamps and lands have continued to inspire her paintings of Choctaw history, when Choctaws hid from troops who sent Native people west to Indian Territory.

 Style and notable works

 As a self-taught artist, Howard has developed a unique style of watercolor painting that uses tiny brushstrokes, cross-hatching and layers to produce depth.
-Her landscapes almost always include people, because she believes it is people who give art life.
-She remembers as a child using a View-Master to look at pictures "so real you could touch it."
+Her landscapes almost always include people, because she believed it is people who give art life.
+She remembered as a child using a View-Master to look at pictures "so real you could touch it."
 Growing up, she did not know any Indian artists; in fact did not know many other Native families until her teens.
 So she was not aware of other Native art.
 Her first goal as an artist was to make something good enough for her mother and father to hang in their living room.